-14. I'm on faculty at a university.
+Q: I'm on faculty at a university.
 May the fellowship go directly to my university so that I may buy time off from teaching to complete my project?

-15. What if my project has begun before the allowable start date?
+Q: What if my project has begun before the allowable start date?

-If this is the case, contact the NEA’s Literary Arts staff for guidance before applying.
-Most often this is not a problem, as long as the bulk of the work on the project occurs during the period of performance.
+A: If this is the case, contact the NEA’s Literary Arts staff for guidance before applying.
+Most often this is not a problem, as long as the bulk of the work on the project occurs during the fellowship/grant’s period of performance.

-16. Must my project be completed by the end of the period of performance?
+Q: Must my project be completed by the end of the period of performance?

-Yes.
-However, in the event of unforeseen delays, grantees may request a new project end date by writing to our Grants Management Office at least 30 days before the end of an award.
-Extension requests are considered on a case-by-case basis and approval is not guaranteed.
+A: Yes.
+However, in the event of unforeseen delays, grantees may submit a Change Request for an extension to the period of performance end date by submitting a Change Request through REACH (the NEA’s grants management system) at least 30 days prior to the end of your approved period of performance.
+All change requests are reviewed by the NEA’s Office of Grants Management and are considered on a case-by-case basis; approval is not guaranteed.